chipsalliance/Surelog/README.md

    * -l <file>             Specifies log file, default is surelog.log under output dir

  * OUTPUT OPTIONS:
-   * -odir <dir>           Specifies the output directory, default is ./
+   * -odir/--Mdir <dir>    Specifies the output directory, default is ./
    * -writeppfile <file>   Writes out Preprocessor output in file (all compilation units will override this file)
    * -writepp              Writes out Preprocessor output (all compilation units will generate files under slpp_all/ or slpp_unit/)
    * -lineoffsetascomments Writes the preprocessor line offsets as comments as opposed as parser directives